 The introduction of IFRS 16 is not expected to have a significant impact on the Company's financial statements.

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) For the three months ended March 31, 2018
+Notes to Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2018 (Unaudited - Expressed in Canadian dollars)

 4. DEPOSITS